autocrossblog/autocrossblog_astro/src/content/post/2011/2011-07-02-the-missing-helmet-natalie-found-it.md

 ---
+tags: [ [ 350z, nissan ] ]
+author: "chris"
 publishDate: 2011-07-02T19:07:16+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2011/the-missing-helmet-natalie-found-it"
+excerpt: "Discover the cherished Bell Helmet's adventure from Colorado to California, lost during a move, and its unexpected reunion with the owner."
 title: "The missing helmet!
 Natalie found it!"
-excerpt: "Discover the cherished Bell Helmet's adventure from Colorado to California, lost during a move, and its unexpected reunion with the owner."
-author: chris
-url: 'the-missing-helmet-natalie-found-it'
-tags:  [ 350z, nissan ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 Over a year ago I realized that my Bell Helmet was missing.
 Somewhere on the move from Colorado to California it went off into its own world.